 The watchdog can be programmed to generate an internal reset.
 In this case, the reset has the same effect as the NRST pin assertion, but the pins BMS and NTRI are not sampled.
-Boot Mode and Tri-state Mode are not updated.
-If the NRST pin is asserted and the watchdog triggers the internal reset, the NRST pin has priority.
+Boot mode and Tri-state mode are not updated.
+If the NRST pin is asserted and the Watchdog triggers the internal reset, the NRST pin has priority.

-7.5 Emulation Functions
+Emulation Functions

-7.5.1 Tri-state Mode
+Tri-state Mode

-The AT91M40800 microcontroller provides a Tri-state mode, which is used for debug purposes.
+The AT91R40807 provides a Tri-state mode, which is used for debug purposes.
 This enables the connection of an emulator probe to an application board without having to desolder the device from the target board.
-In Tri-state mode, all the output pin drivers of the AT91M40800 microcontroller is disabled.
+In Tri-state mode, all the output pin drivers of the AT91R40807 microcontroller are disabled.

 To enter Tri-state mode, the pin NTRI must be held low during the last 10 clock cycles before the rising edge of NRST.
-For normal operation the pin NTRI must be held high during reset by a resistor of up to 400K Ohm.
+For normal operation the pin NTRI must be held high during reset, by a resistor of up to 400K Ohm.

-NTRI is multiplexed with I/O line P21 and USART1 serial data transmit line TXD1.
+NTRI is multiplexed with I/O line P21 and USART 1 serial data transmit line TXD1.

 Standard RS232 drivers generally contain internal 400K Ohm pull-up resistors.
-If TXD1 is connected to a device not including this pull-up, the user must make sure that a high level is tied on NTRI while NRST is asserted.
+If TXD1 is connected to a device not including this pull-up, the user must make sure that a high-level is tied on NTRI while NRST is asserted.

-7.5.2 JTAG/ICE Debug
+JTAG/ICE Debug